World Climate Research Programme

 The World Climate Research Programme (WCRP) is an international programme that helps to coordinate global climate research.
 The WCRP was established in 1980, under the joint sponsorship of the World Meteorological Organization (WMO) and the International Council for Science (ICSU), and has also been sponsored by the Intergovernmental Oceanographic Commission (IOC) of UNESCO since 1993.

 The programme is funded by its three sponsors and additional contributions by nation states or other donors.
 WCRP uses these funds to organize science workshops or conferences and support collaboration between climate scientists at an international level.
 Its expert groups also develop international standards for climate data and propose future emphasis areas in international climate research, among others.

+History

+The World Climate Research Programme (WCRP) came into existence in 1980, with the International Science Council (ISC)—known as the International Council for Science (ICSU) until its reorganization in July 2018—and the World Meteorological Organization (WMO) acting as its founding sponsors.
+The sponsorship circle widened in 1993 when the Intergovernmental Oceanographic Commission (IOC) of UNESCO joined as a sponsor.

+Over a span of more than 40 years, the WCRP has been instrumental in propelling the advancement of climate science.
+It has fostered the ability of climate scientists to monitor, simulate, and forecast the global climate with unparalleled accuracy.
+This has led to the provision of essential climate information that aids policy and decision-making, as well as supports various practical applications for end-users across multiple sectors.
+The significance of the WCRP's contributions is documented in celebratory publications such as the "25th Anniversary Brochure," the "WCRP Film: 40 years of international climate science," and articles like "The World Climate Research Programme (WCRP) celebrates its 40th anniversary."

 Mandate

 WCRP's objective is stated as "a better understanding of the climate system and the causes of climate variability and change" and "to determine the predictability of climate; and to determine the effect of human activities on climate".
 In practice, the programme aims to foster initiatives in climate research which require or benefit from international coordination and which are unlikely to emerge from national efforts alone.
 The programme does not fund climate research directly, but may at times exchange views with research funding agencies on global research priorities.